Xiaoxi-Liang/beginner/README.md

-# beginner
+# For myself
-"practice  git and github"
+"Everything goes smoothly and there are no mistakes"